exasol/transformers-extension/doc/user_guide/invoke_models.md

 This UDF finds tokens in a given text, and assigns a label to found tokens.

-There are two popular subtasks of token classification:

 It uses the "simple" aggregation strategy.